Thumbnail image from Food Network

-Are you looking for an easy dish that’s perfect for guests?
+Are you looking for an easy springtime dish that’s perfect for guests?
 These bite-sized beauties are a great way to use up Easter ham and those frozen veggies in the back of your freezer.
-Inspired by the Food Network Kitchen’s recipe “Potato Nests with Peas, Ham and Cream Cheese”, this springy recipe is perfect for kids, snacks, breakfast or hors d’oeuvres.
+Inspired by the Food Network Kitchen’s recipe “Potato Nests with Peas, Ham and Cream Cheese”, this springtime recipe is perfect for kids, snacks, breakfast or hors d’oeuvres.

 - 12 cup muffin tin